Advertiser Disclosure

 Jump to Section

-The Chase Sapphire Reserve® is a popular premium travel credit card and a valuable tool for frequent travelers who want peace of mind while renting a vehicle.
-Known for its standout benefits and particularly its travel protections, the Chase Sapphire Reserve card offers primary rental car insurance.
+The Chase Sapphire Reserve® and Sapphire Reserve for Business℠ are popular premium travel credit cards, and either is a valuable tool for frequent travelers who want peace of mind while renting a vehicle.
+Known for their standout benefits and particularly their travel protections, the Chase Sapphire Reserve card and Chase Sapphire Reserve Business card offer primary rental car insurance.
 This benefit alone can save you hundreds of dollars in extra rental fees while protecting you from unexpected costs in the event of damage or theft.

-The Chase Sapphire Reserve card doesn’t just provide protection; it gives cardholders benefits including upgrades and car rental discounts with National and Avis.
+The Chase Sapphire Reserve card and Chase Sapphire Reserve Business card do not just provide protection; they give cardholders benefits, including upgrades and car rental discounts with National and Avis.

-This post will show you everything you need to know about the car rental insurance and benefits that come with the Chase Sapphire Reserve card.
+This post will show you everything you need to know about the car rental insurance and benefits that come with the Chase Sapphire Reserve card and Chase Sapphire Reserve Business card.
 We’ll review primary versus secondary coverage, what the insurance includes, who is covered, and how to submit a claim.

 Card Benefits Summary

-Before we get to the nitty-gritty of the Chase Sapphire Reserve card car rental insurance benefits, let’s take a quick look at the main benefits this card offers.
+Before we get to the nitty-gritty of the Chase Sapphire Reserve card and Chase Sapphire Reserve Business card car rental insurance benefits, let’s take a quick look at the main benefits each card offers.

-This premium credit card comes with premium perks — and a premium price tag.
-The Chase Sapphire Reserve card has an annual fee of $795.
-While this is a lot of money, its benefits can more than offset the price tag.
-That’s one of the many reasons it remains a very popular card among travel enthusiasts.
+As premium credit cards, each comes with premium perks — and a premium price tag.
+The Chase Sapphire Reserve card has an annual fee of $795, and the Chase Sapphire Reserve Business card’s annual fee is also $795.
+While this is a lot of money, the benefits either provide can more than offset the price tag.
+That’s one of the many reasons they remain very popular cards among travel enthusiasts.

 Star rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating iconStar rating icon